jsk336/docs/docs/api/antha/anthalib/wunit/wunit.md

 ```go
 func PrefixDiv(x string, y string) string
 ```
+divide one prefix by another take care: there are no checks for going out of bounds e.g. Z/z will give an error!

 #### func  PrefixMul

 ```go
 func PrefixMul(x string, y string) string
 ```
+multiply two prefix values take care: there are no checks for going out of bounds e.g. Z*Z will generate an error!

 #### func  ReverseLookupPrefix

 ```go
 func ReverseLookupPrefix(i int) string
 ```
+helper function for reverse lookup of prefix

 #### type Amount